princeshahnawaz2012/CodeIgniter-Multilingual/README.md

 ### Define routes

 Routes management is delegated to a language file.
 Like in i18n routines, urls are defined as a keyword.
-In this installation, the keyword is an array where key is the uri and value the ruri, exactly like in route.php config file.
+In this installation, the keyword, placed in an array of a language file (this array must be named $lang['route']) is an array where key is the uri and value the ruri, exactly like in route.php config file.
 Here's an example :

 	$lang['route']['member'] = array( 'member/(:any)' => "welcome/member/$1" );

 ### Multilingual Helper

 There is a helper file to help you to make translating sentences and urls more easily.

+#### Translate method

+In this helper there is a method : "_t($str, $params, $segment = '%s')" which allows you to translate sentences more easily.
+Here's an example :

+In a language file, there will be :

+	$lang['mezcalito'] = "%s is a web agency, located in %";

+In a view file, there will be :

+	echo _t($this->lang->line('mezcalito'), array('Mezcalito', 'Grenoble, France'));

+This will render : "Mezcalito is a web agency, located in Grenoble, France".
+(The method replace "%s" (or a surcharged segment) by a $params line, in order shown in the array)

+#### Path helper

+There is an another method : "_path($str, $params = FALSE)".
+Thanks to it you can make urls more easily, using keywords of route_lang.php language file.
+Here's an example (using the route defined above) :

+	echo _path('member', array('yannis'));

+This will render : "member/yannis" (reference to the rule mentioned above).

 --------------------------------------------------